HsienChing/RS-485_Modbus-RTU_Call_Response_and_HMI_Display_with_CRC_for_Arduino/README.md

 # About the project

 The Arduino board is used to communicate with the external device through RS-485 Modbus-RTU.
-The device responses are resolved by the Arduino and outputted to the human-machine interface (HMI).
+The device responses are resolved by the Arduino with cyclic redundancy check (CRC) and outputted to the human-machine interface (HMI).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)